IMDb Link: “Who Pays the Ferryman?” Return to Yesterday (TV Episode 1977) – IMDb

 It looks like this is the Sirens Beach Hotel in Malia.
 I found the following photo online which is from the same general angle, albeit higher up, so Haldane could be driving north on Dimokratias Street in Malia.
 The features of the hotel are very similar (number of floors, windows, concrete posts at the middle angles, detail on the roof etc).
 It would also explain the lack of built-up area, as the Sirens Beach is in the newer tourist area right next to the sea, and is well north of the old town.
 In 1977 this would have largely been empty space.

 Then Haldane drives up into the mountains.
-This right-hand turn is actually quite a difficult location to find.

 He stops for a flock of sheep to be herded cross the road, then continues his journey.